subfuzion/njx/README.md

 ##### -o --out file

 Specify file to write output to.
+If directories in the file path don't exist, also set the `-p --paths` option.

 ##### -p --paths

-Create intermediate directories if necessary when writing to a file
+Create intermediate directories if necessary when writing to a file.